 While you may have been exposed to toxic people all your life, as you’re breaking out of the dysfunctional cycle, it’s essential not to normalize abusive behavior.
 Being critical of you, ignoring you, being negative, overwhelming you with communication, and lying to you are all signs of abuse.
 Emotional and physical abuse is never okay.

 It takes time and practice to deal with toxic people

-Cutting out toxic people from your life requires a lot of time, energy and practice.
+Cutting out toxic people from your life requires a lot of time, energy, and practice.
 You have to be able to recognize abusive behaviors and understand why you tolerate such behaviors.
-As you begin to rebuild your self-esteem and set firm boundaries, you'll notice it becomes easier to stay "no" to others.
+As you begin to rebuild your self-esteem and set firm boundaries, you’ll notice it becomes easier to stay “no” to others.

 - “8 Strategies for Dealing with the Toxic People in Your Life,” Psychology Today, December 14, 2016.